ozzlems/Todo-List-with-JS/README.md

 <br><br>

 <h2>Notes</h2>
 A todo list website should have a simple design, like minimal colors and easy-to-read fonts.
-It should be simple and easy to navigate.
+Design should be clear and consistent.